Pirojpur District: Demographics

-Pirojpur District had a population of 1,113,257 according to the 2011 Bangladesh census, of which 548,228 were males and 565,029 females.
-930,626 (83.59%) were rural and 182,631 (16.41%) were urban.
-The literacy rate was 64.85%: 65.04% for males and 64.68% for females.
+According to the 2022 census of Bangladesh, Pirojpur District had 298,490 households and a population of 1,198,195 with an average 3.97 people per household.
+Among the population, 218,660 (18.25%) inhabitants were under 10 years of age.
+The population density was 938 people per km2.
+Pirojpur District had a literacy rate (age 7 and over) of 85.53%, compared to the national average of 74.80%, and a sex ratio of 1056 females per 1000 males.
+Approximately, 19.98% of the population lived in urban areas.
+The ethnic population was 120.

 Religion

-Islam is the predominant religion in the district, along with a large Hindu minority.
-But similar to other districts in the Barisal division, the minority Hindu population have not only seen a decline in their share of population, but also their absolute numbers, in the 2001-2011 period.
-The percentage share of Hindus is the largest in Nazirpur Upazila and the lowest in Zianagar Upazila.
+Islam is the predominant religion in the district.
+Since partition, the Hindus have been continuously leaving the district and migrating to India.
+The percentage share of Hindus is the largest in Nazirpur Upazila and the lowest in Indurkani Upazila.

 There are 3,087 mosques and 1,051 temples.

 Administration

 The subdivision (then a mohokooma, now a zilla) of Pirojpur was created on 28 October 1859 Pirojpur district was formed on 1 March 1984 and the municipality was formed in 1885.
 The area of Pirojpur is 1277.80 km2.
 It is under Barisal Division.
 There are three municipalities in Pirojpur named Pirojpur, Bhandaria, Mathbaria.
 There are seven upazilas (sub districts) in Pirojpur district: Pirojpur Sadar, Bhandaria, Mathbaria, Indurkani, Nazirpur, Nesarabad and Kawkhali.
 Of these, Mathbaria is the largest (353.25 km2; it occupies 27.01% of the total area of the district).
 Kawkhali is the smallest (79.65 km2).
 Pirojpur District also contains 52 unions, 390 mauzas and 648 villages.